Skepsis-Market/mintlify-docs/faq.md

 - Market already closed
 - Network congestion

 Check your wallet and try again.
-If issues persist, reach out on Discord.
+If issues persist, reach out on Telegram.

 ### I won but can't claim.
 What do I do?